-Stones, E. FAn introduction to educational psychology.
-(London: Routledge) ISBN:415750555
+Stones, E. An introduction to educational psychology.
+(London: Routledge) ISBN:9780415750554 (The electronic version of this book is available from the Kyoto University Library.)

 [Study outside of class (preparation and review)]

 Students will be expected to spend about 90 minutes each week on out-of-class preparation, readings, and assignments.